 Enhancements to Forms

-First, we’ll explore significant improvements to forms and form builder.
-Here’s a closer look at the top three improvements:
+First, we’ll explore some new features fwhen authoring forms in Map Viewer.
+Here’s a quick overview of the top three improvements:

 1. Add New Fields

-You can now create new fields directly in the form builder, making it easier to customize forms and capture the information you need.
+You can now create new fields directly in the Form builder, making it simple to customize forms and capture the information you need.
 Simply drag a Basic or Choice element from the Form elements pane onto the form canvas, then set properties such as display name, default value, field length, and more.
-When you save the form, your new fields are automatically added to the layer.
+When you save the form, any new fields are automatically added to the layer.

 2. Multiple Choice Questions